-The following RASCI matrix shows respectively which party is Responsible, Accountable, Supporting, Consulted or Informed for various elements of the Qualification process, as well as where the governance sits.
+The following RASCI matrix shows respectively which party is Responsible, Accountable, Supporting, Consulted or Informed for various elements of the MHHS Qualification process, as well as where the governance sits.
 Where the BSC and REC are delivering jointly, the table has been merged.
 In the case of dual governance between TMAG and the BSC/REC PABs, the body with final approval is noted with  F.